jakobzhao/geog595/02_cyber/pe.md

 ### 3.1 Create a repository for your project

 1\.
-Navigate to [https://github.com/new](https://github.com/new), and input your repository name in the blank text box for `Repository name`.
-Here, please name your repository in the format of **[account_username].github.io**.
-For example, if your account_username is `geovizlabtest`, this repository name will be **geovizlabtest.github.io**.
+Navigate to [https://github.com/new](https://github.com/new), and input your repository name in the blank text box of the `Repository name`.
+Here, please name your repository in the format of **[github_username].github.io**.
+For example, if your github_username is `geovizlabtest`, the repository name will be **geovizlabtest.github.io**.

 ![""](img/create-new-repository-2.png)

 2\.
-Besides, make sure you **CHECK** the box `Initialize this repository with a README`.
+Besides, make sure you **check** the box `Initialize this repository with a README`.
 You can leave other options by default.

 ![](img/create-new-repository-3.png)

 3\.
 Next, click the `Create repository` button.
-As a result, a new repository `[account_username].github.io` is created.
-You can access this repository through the link `https://github.com/[account_username]/[account_username].github.io`.
-For example,  you can access the repository I created through this link [https://github.com/geovizlabtest/geovizlabtest.github.io](https://github.com/geovizlabtest/geovizlabtest.github.io).
+As a result, a new repository `[github_username].github.io` is created.
+You can access this repository through the link `https://github.com/[github_username]/[github_username].github.io`.
+For example,  you can access the repository geovizlabtest.github.io through the link [https://github.com/geovizlabtest/ geovizlabtest.github.io](https://github.com/geovizlabtest/geovizlabtest.github.io).

 ### 3.2 Compose a Markdown file